On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Conclusion

 \section{Conclusion}

 The \xmax distribution is of great importance in UHECR studies and some functional forms have been proposed to describe it.
-In this paper, for the first time, three functions are selected, explained, and compared to simulated \xmax distributions.
-A large sample of showers (10$^6$) was generated for each case in a wide range of parameters space: four atomic nuclei were considered: proton, carbon, silicon and iron with energies ranging from $10^{17}$ eV to $10^{20}$ eV and three hadronic interaction models: \epos, \qgsjet, and \sibyll.
-The primaries were also mixed with fractions given by the best description of the Pierre Auger Observatory data.
+In this paper, for the first time, three functions have been selected, explained, and compared to simulated \xmax distributions.
+A large sample of showers (10$^6$) has been generated for each point in a wide range of parameters space: four atomic nuclei have been considered: proton, carbon, silicon and iron with energies ranging from $10^{17}\,$eV to $10^{20}\,$eV and three hadronic interaction models: \epos, \qgsjet, and \sibyll.
+The primaries have also been mixed with fractions given by the best description of the Pierre Auger Observatory data.

-In total three functions were tested.
-Two were taken from the literature: Generalized Gumbel distribution~\cite{xmax2} and Exponentially Modified Gaussian distribution~\cite{xmax1} and one was proposed here: Log-normal distribution.
+In total three functions have been tested.
+Two were taken from the literature: Generalized Gumbel distribution~\cite{xmax2} and Exponentially Modified Gaussian distribution~\cite{xmax1}, and, in addition, the Log-normal distribution has been used as well.
 All functions have three parameters.
-The parameters were fitted to the simulated \xmax distributions and the result is shown in table~\ref{tab:params}.
-The goodness of the fits allows the prediction of the first and second moments of the \xmax distribution with a maximum error of 2 and 3 g/cm$^2$, respectively.
+The parameters have been fitted to the simulated \xmax distributions and the result is shown in table~\ref{tab:params}.
+The excellent quality of the fits allows the prediction of the first and second moments of the \xmax distribution with a maximum error of 2 and $3\,$g/cm$^2$, respectively.

 The function that shows an overall best description of the \xmax distributions is the Generalized Gumbel distribution, followed by the Log-normal distribution.
 In some specific cases, the Log-normal distribution has a slightly better fit to the simulated distributions.
 However, in many other cases, the Generalized Gumbel distribution is much better than the Log-normal distribution.
 In studies of measured \xmax distribution, it is not possible to know beforehand which is the primary particle.
 Moreover, the hadronic interaction model dependence of the analysis must be minimized.
 For those reasons, the Generalized Gumbel distribution is proposed here as the best choice because it shows the best description for most of the cases.
 The Exponentially Modified Gaussian distribution is the one which most poorly describes the simulated showers among the three functions studied for almost all cases.